legacysurvey/legacysurvey/pages/dr4/files.rst

 ccds-annotated-extra.fits.gz
 ----------------------------

 As for ccds-annotated-nondecals.fits.gz but for some additional regions of the sky.
-The "nondecals" and "extra" ccds files are currently split up simply to make them easier to store on github.
+The "nondecals" and "extra" ccds files are currently split up simply to make them easier to store on `github`_.

 dr4-depth.fits.gz
 -----------------